 Ropa vieja, a juicy and tender shredded beef stew, is braised in the most flavorful, umami-rich tomato based sauce.

-This recipe for ropa vieja couldn’t be easier to make – it’s a dump and go recipe, which is basically the best kind of recipe there is.
+This recipe for ropa vieja is so easy to make – it’s a dump and cook recipe, which is basically the best kind of recipe there is.
 There’s minimal prep too.
 The hardest part about this recipe is waiting for it to finish cooking.
-If you use a slow cooker, that’ll take all day, but if you cook it in an Instant Pot then you’ll only have to wait a couple hours.
+If you use a slow cooker, it’ll take all day, but if you cook this in an Instant Pot then you’ll only have to wait a couple hours.
 Still a long time, I know but it’s all hands-off time.

 Ropa Vieja literally means “old clothes.”
 Kind of an odd name for a dish but if you squint, this big juicy pile of meat and colorful bell peppers does kind of look like a pile of laundry, right?
 I mean… if your wardrobe happens to include a lot of brown.
 I guess that’s probably not the imagery I should encourage here?
 Don’t worry y’all, this dish tastes nothing like laundry (and that’s something I never thought I’d write…).